isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 and merely indicate that the colour is "high luminosity".
 Additionally there are some colours that have medium luminosity, which can coëxist with both metals and colours (low intensity colours).
+Furthermore, because of the way the flags are created, gradients are possible in limited circumstances.

 Then, on top of it, come the devices, which is just an arbitrary figure.
 They do not obey even the relaxed rule of tincture,